Mainakdeb/mask-detector/README.md

 ## Mask-Detector
-A Flutter based mobile application that uses the front camera to detect face masks and reminds the user if he/she is not wearing a mask.
+A Flutter based mobile application that uses the camera or the gallery to detect face masks and reminds the user if he/she is not wearing a mask.

 ### Plugins Used :rocket: ##